Numerical methods for solving PIDEs arising in swing option pricing under a two-factor mean-reverting model with jumps: Introduction

 The \textit{second contribution} of this paper is a theoretical analysis of the stability and convergence of the proposed numerical methods.

 The \textit{third contribution} of this paper consists of ample numerical experiments to assess the robustness and accuracy and study the order of convergence of the proposed numerical methods.

+The \textit{fourth contribution} of this paper is the study of swing options using a linear two-factor model for the underlying electricity price.
+Using the proposed numerical methods, we focus first on a rigorous valuation of this type of options.
+Then, we study the impact of the model parameters on the option value and also the behaviour of the optimal exercise policy.

 This paper is organised in the following way.
 Section \ref{sec2} presents the electricity spot price model under consideration and the formulation of the option pricing problem as a sequence of two-dimensional PIDEs.
-Section \ref{SecSD} concerns the spatial discretisation with special attention for the convection and integral parts.
+Section \ref{SecSD} concerns the spatial discretisation with special attention to the convection and integral parts.
 Section \ref{TempScheme} presents the temporal discretisation schemes.
 These schemes are all second-order and treat the integral term in an explicit way by means of a fixed-point iteration.
 Section \ref{theory} is devoted to the theoretical analysis of the stability and convergence properties of the schemes.
 In Section \ref{sec6}, we present ample numerical experiments, especially to study the observed order of convergence.
+In addition, the behaviour of the Delta Greeks and the optimal exercise policy are investigated.
 Finally, Section 7 gives our conclusions.